All Episodes

 One, if the Russians did try to influence, we got that report.

-But I think I look at Mueller's appointments, people like we were just discussing in the last hour with with Sarah Carter, her blockbuster piece on Andrew Weissman.
+But I think I look at Mueller's appointments, people like we were just discussing in the last hour with Sarah Carter, her blockbuster piece on Andrew Weissman.

-I mean, here's uh here's a guy, Pat, that literally put tens of thousands of people out of work needlessly, because he was overturned by the U.S. Supreme Court nine zero, and tens of thousands of Anderson accounting employees lost their jobs, four Merrill executives, they went to jail for a year.
+I mean, here's a guy, Pat, that literally put tens of thousands of people out of work needlessly because he was overturned by the U.S. Supreme Court 9-0, and tens of thousands of Anderson accounting employees lost their jobs, four Merrill executives.

-He withheld exculpatory evidence in two cases, and in that case with the Merrill executives, that was overturned by the Fifth Circuit Court of Appeals.
+And in that case, with the Merrill executives, that was overturned by the Fifth Circuit Court of Appeals.

-You got all these Obama Hillary DNC donors, but you don't have any Trump donors.
+You got all these Obama-Hillary DNC donors, but you don't have any Trump donors.

 This is a Trump hunt.